Infinity1008/Rough/rough_content/README.md

 ### Session flow
-1. Talk about if-else statements and how and why they are the core to any programming language
+1. Talk about if-else statements and how and why they are the core to any programming language (45 mins)
-2. Spend time talking about loops and their importance in problem solving
+2. Spend time talking about loops and their importance in problem solving (45 mins)
-3. Talk about cleaning up code by packaging up code inside functions for repeatability and usability
+3. Talk about cleaning up code by packaging up code inside functions for repeatability and usability (45 mins)
 4. Talk about the importance of libraries and how without them we would get nothing done.
+(30mins)
 5. If time permits, talk about file handling in python.